Amazon HQ2 decision: Amazon splits prize between Crystal City and New York

 The decision marks a dramatic upturn in fortune for Crystal City, which lost thousands of jobs when military agencies and defense contractors departed in the Pentagon’s Defense Base Closure and Realignment Commission (BRAC) process, beginning in 2005.

-The initial building that Amazon would occupy is at 1851 South Bell St. or 1770 Crystal Dr. in Arlington, according to individuals familiar with the decision.

 One advantage is that the properties are all overseen by a single, well-capitalized company, JBG Smith.
-The $4.4 billion company is the region’s biggest real estate owner and most active developer, and it owns a majority of the property in the bid — enough to accommodate the entire project on its own.
+The $4.4 billion firm is the region’s biggest real estate owner and most active developer, and it owns a majority of the property in the bid — enough to accommodate the entire project on its own in Crystal City and Potomac Yard.

 Amazon’s choice also burnishes Northern Virginia’s standing as an attractive site for corporate headquarters.
 In the past 15 years, it has lured Volkswagen Group of America to Herndon, Northrop Grumman to Falls Church, Hilton Worldwide to Tysons and Nestle’s U.S. headquarters to Arlington.